-In a world undergoing constant change, VINCI Energies is leveraging connections, performance, energy efficiency and data to fast-track the rollout of new technologies and thereby support two major shifts: digital transformation and the energy transition.
-With their strong regional roots and agile organisational structure, VINCI Energies business units are boosting the reliability, safety and efficiency of energy, transport and communication infrastructure, factories, buildings and information systems more reliable, safer, more efficient and greener day after day.
+In a constantly changing world, VINCI Energies focuses on connections, performance, energy efficiency and data to fast-track the rollout of new technologies and support two major changes: digital transformation and the energy transition.
+With their strong regional roots, agile organisational structure and innovative drive, VINCI Energies’ 1,800 business units in 56 countries are making energy, transport and communication infrastructure, factories, buildings and information systems more reliable, safer, more efficient and greener day after day.

 VINCI Energies’ competitive position